jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 Learning calculus today doesn’t mean you’ll start Space X 2.0.
 You don’t have to be destined for MIT or even a career as a mathematician.
 You simply have to [develop a growth mindset around math.](https://edlatimore.com/how-to-get-better-at-math/)

 Anyone can learn calculus and the following sections will show you the easiest way I know how.
+This article won't focus on the "how" of calculus.
+It will focus mainly on the "why" and the "what".

+Despite the title, I'm not teaching you how to take a derivative, integral, calculate a serious or any of that.
+I'm showing what that stuff means, simply, so you are much better equipped.

+Hopefully you won't just understand calculus better, but you'll excel at it.

 ## The fundamental, simple, main idea of calculus